Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Encoder-Decoder architecture

-where each $\operatorname{LSTM}$ function is a recurrent network of type \eqref{eq:LSTM}, which adapts parameters ($\overrightarrow{\bm{\theta}_E}, \overleftarrow{\bm{\theta}_E}$) to learn long-term patterns in both temporal directions.
-The output layer of the encoder is finally obtained by concatenating the forward and backward hidden states into a compact representation
+where each $\operatorname{LSTM}$ function is a recurrent network of type \eqref{eq:LSTM}, which adapts parameters ($\overrightarrow{\bm{\theta}_E}, \overleftarrow{\bm{\theta}_E}$) to learn long-term patterns in both temporal directions. \rev{As commonly done in BiLSTMs~\cite{Graves2005},} the output layer of the encoder is finally obtained by concatenating the forward and backward hidden states, \rev{encoded by the two unidirectional LSTMs \eqref{lstm1}-\eqref{lstm2}}, into a compact \rev{bidirectional} representation

 such that $\mathbf{H}_\ell$ in \eqref{eq:encoder} is a sequence of output vectors $\{\mathbf{h}_1, \dots , \mathbf{h}_\ell\}$, where each element $\mathbf{h}_t \in \mathbb{R}^{2q}$ encodes bidirectional spatio-temporal information extracted from the input vessel states preceding and following the $t$-th component of the sequence.